Causes of Pain and Burning in the Achilles Tendon

 The pain caused by Achilles tendonitis and Achilles tendinosis is similar, but there is one key difference between the two: Achilles tendonitis causes inflammation in the tendon whereas Achilles tendinosis does not.

-Signs that you may have Achilles tendonitis include:
+Signs you may have Achilles tendonitis include:

 • Pain in the heel and along the length of the tendon when walking or running